OSC/ood-documentation/develop/_sources/reference/files/ondemand-d-ymls.rst.txt

   Example
      See the  :ref:`custom navigation documentation <navbar_guide>`

+.. describe:: help_menu (Array<Object>, [])

+  A single navigation item to add links to the Help dropdown menu.
+  This property adds navigation items at the end of any exisiting links in the menu.

+  See the :ref:`documentation on adding urls to the Help menu <help_menu_guide>` for details and examples.

+  Default
+   Empty array, no additional links will be added to the Help menu.
+  Example
+    See the  :ref:`documentation on adding urls to the Help menu <help_menu_guide>`

 .. describe:: interactive_apps_menu (Object, {})

   A single navigation item to create a custom interactive apps menu.